Fashion and The Fight for Human Rights with Sree Kancherla

 Loving and Living on the Margins

-“We’re a non-violent Catholic lay community, but we try to get it right.
-There are a lot of folks out there who don’t do it right.
+“We’re a non-violent Catholic lay community, but we try to get it right,” says Brayton Shanley, hands on his hips in the front yard of Agape.
+“There are a lot of folks out there who don’t do it right.
 We always say, ‘you gotta do it right’.”

-The most striking thing about Brayton is his deep commitment to the ideals of his faith, which I suppose you have to have, having lived 42 years at, as he calls it, “ the margins”.
+The most striking thing about Brayton is his deep commitment to the ideals of his faith, especially when living intentionally on, as he calls it, “ the margins”.

 Brayton and Suzanne Shanley are the cofounders of the Agape Community, outside of Hardwick, Massachusetts.
-Agape is a lay community, meaning religious, but not part of the church.
-Pronounced ‘ah-gah-pay’, the name is a Greek term which in Christian theology means unconditional love, specifically familial and brotherly love that expands to all people.
+Agape is a lay community—meaning religious but not part of the church.
+Pronounced ‘ah-gah-pay’, the name is a Greek term which in Christian theology means unconditional love, specifically spiritual love that expands to all people.
 It was this name, and the fact that Agape has been around for so long, that drew me to their community in the first place.

-For many who have been hurt by the Church, through oppression or rejection on the basis of gender, race, or sexual orientation, many of the images of organized religion create a hostile environment.
+For many who have been hurt by the Church through oppression or rejection on the basis of gender, race, or sexual orientation, many images of organized religion create a hostile environment.
 Much of the work that Agape does is to counter that legacy of harm, to “do it right” and live in line with Jesus’s teachings of non-violence and activism.

 I have always been interested in intentional communities, places where people try to live everyday life both together and in line with their values.
 Many intentional communities were founded in the late 1960s and 1970s, as part of the Back to the Land Movement, and while a few remain active, the vast majority have dissolved.